Billcountry/firestore-entities/README.md

 - Have an account in each project
 """

-from mantle.firestore import Model, SERVER_TIMESTAMP
+from mantle.firestore import Model, SERVER_TIMESTAMP, db
-from mantle import db

 class User(Model):
     user_name = db.TextProperty(length=16, required=True)